 Whether you're interested in purchasing a new recreational vehicle for road trips or long-term vagabonding adventures, smart financing makes it possible to take the leap much sooner.

 Paying outright for an RV can be prohibitively expensive.
-You can use our dream come true calculator to answers the question: how long do you have to save to afford your dreamed RV?
+You can use our dream come true calculator to answers the question: for how long do you have to save to afford your dreamed RV?

-If it is to long, you can always take a loan.
+If it is too long, you can always take a loan.
 However, paying for a vehicle with a loan is not to be taken lightly.
 You'll need to know your numbers before you commit, and the RV loan calculator helps you do just that.

 The main decision when it comes to financing is how long you want repayments to continue for.